 Otherwise, you can use feeding tongs to offer them pieces of fresh and frozen food.
-Snowflake Moray Eels are probably the safest species to try hand feeding, if that’s something you want to do.
-But remember that all Moray Eels have very poor eyesight and nasty bites.
+The Snowflake Eel is probably the safest species to try hand feeding if that’s something you want to do.
+But remember that all Moray Eels, including the Snowflake Eel, have very poor eyesight and nasty bites.

 In its haste to get to the food, there’s always a chance the Snowflake Eel latches onto a finger instead.
 And they can easily break the skin, driving dangerous bacteria into the wound.
 This can lead to possible infection and a hospital visit.
 It really is best to stick to feeding tongs around them!

 Snowflake Eels should be fed several times a week but not daily.
-3-4 times is ideal, with a day to digest between each feeding.
+3-to 4 times is ideal, with a day to digest between each feeding.
 Moray Eels are infamous for going on hunger strikes on occasion and Snowflake Eels are no different.
-It may decide it doesn’ want to eat for a week or more…But be ready with food each day because when it is ready to eat, it won’t be picky.
+It may decide it doesn’t want to eat for a week or more…But be ready with food each day because when it is ready to eat, it won’t be picky.
 Any smaller tank mates may suddenly look very appetizing.

-Unfortunately, you’re going to have to go it alone if you’re looking to breed Snowflake Moray Eels because it’s next to unheard of in home aquariums.
+Unfortunately, you’re going to have to go it alone if you’re looking to breed a Snowflake Eel because it’s next to unheard of in home aquariums.
 The eels aren’t sexually dimorphic, meaning we can’t tell males from females apart by looking at them.
-That said, the eels clearly can tell so they likely have hormonal or behavioral cues that they go by.
+That said, a Snowflake Eel clearly can tell so they likely have hormonal or behavioral cues that they go by.

-Snowflake Eels (and Moray Eels in general) complicate pairing them off because they don’t actually have fixed genders!
+A Snowflake Eel (and Moray Eels in general) can complicate pairing them off because they don’t actually have fixed genders!
 This is very common among marine fish; they can switch genders depending on behavioral and environmental factors.